palankihiran/CourseProject/README.md

 ## Data Sources

-We used two datasets for this project:
+I used two datasets for this project:

 1. **TripAdvisor Data:** Contains restaurant reviews from TripAdvisor, including information such as author, title, review, rating, dates, restaurant, and location.